ARM-software/psa-api/doc/crypto-driver/psa-driver-interface.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The ``"import_key"`` entry point must determine or validate the key size.
-The PSA Cryptography API exposes the key size as part of the key attributes.
+The Crypto API exposes the key size as part of the key attributes.
 When importing a key, the key size recorded in the key attributes can be either a size specified by the caller of the API (who may not be trusted), or ``0`` which indicates that the size must be calculated from the data.

 When the core calls the ``"import_key"`` entry point to process a call to ``psa_import_key``, it passes an ``attributes`` structure such that ``psa_get_key_bits(attributes)`` is the size passed by the caller of ``psa_import_key``.
 If this size is ``0``, the ``"import_key"`` entry point must set the ``bits`` input-output parameter to the correct key size.
 The semantics of ``bits`` is as follows:

 *   The core sets ``*bits`` to ``psa_get_key_bits(attributes)`` before calling the ``"import_key"`` entry point.
 *   If `*bits == 0`, the driver must determine the key size from the data and set ``*bits`` to this size.
-If the key size cannot be determined from the data, the driver must return ``PSA_ERROR_INVALID_ARGUMENT`` (as of version 1.0 of the PSA Cryptography API specification, it is possible to determine the key size for all standard key types).
+If the key size cannot be determined from the data, the driver must return ``PSA_ERROR_INVALID_ARGUMENT`` (as of version 1.0 of the Crypto API specification, it is possible to determine the key size for all standard key types).
 *   If `*bits != 0`, the driver must check the value of ``*bits`` against the data and return ``PSA_ERROR_INVALID_ARGUMENT`` if it does not match.
 If the driver entry point changes ``*bits`` to a different value but returns ``PSA_SUCCESS``, the core will consider the key as invalid and the import will fail.

 Key validation